Bio

 She serves as a Directing Mentor at Fordham University’s Theatre Department (NYC).

-She recently directed Rona Munro's Iron at Metaxourgeio Theatre in Athens, to great critical acclaim.
+In Athens she recently directed Rona Munro's Iron at Metaxourgeio Theatre, to great critical acclaim.
 The show ran for two consecutive seasons (2021-22 and 2022-23).

 Her staging of Nathan Wright’s Peninsula won an Outstanding Ensemble Award at the 2013 New York International Fringe Festival and was selected for the Fringe Encores.